Nabeelperson/FalafelSyncPythonScripts/README.md

-# FalafelSyncPythonScripts
+# MempoolSyncPythonScripts

-This repo contains the scripts used for the paper titled "Limitations of Compact Blocks in Bitcoin and Potential Solutions" by Younis et al.
+This repo contains the scripts used for the paper titled "Measuring Bitcoin's Resilience to Churn" by Younis et al.

+This repo was also used for the paper titled "Improving Bitcoin's Resilience to Churn" by Younis et al. Available on arXiv.